RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 #### ResidueSummaryMetric

-All PerResidue SimpleMetrics that return a real number ( [[PerResidueRealMetrics | SimpleMetrics#PerResidueRealMetric]] ) can be summarized in various ways, such as the mean, or the number of residues meeting a certain criteria using the [[ResidueSummaryMetric]].
-This Metric is itself a [[RealMetric | SimpleMetrics#RealMetric]] and can be used as such filters, features reporters, etc.
+The [[ResidueSummaryMetric]] takes a ( [[PerResidueRealMetric | SimpleMetrics#PerResidueRealMetric]] ) and summarizes the data in various ways, such as the mean, or the number of residues above, below, or equal to a certain value.
+This Metric is itself a [[RealMetric | SimpleMetrics#RealMetric]] and can be used as such in filters, features reporters, etc.

 ### Custom Types